gregtour/blog-posts/article1.md

 with some simple manipulation, we can create our own namespace for a library by using a named scope.

 The way that our library will interface with *the Duck language* is relatively simple.
-At startup, the language will bind libraries that are included in its distribution.
+At start up, the language will bind libraries that are included in its distribution.
 During this phase, the library has the opportunity to create hooks for its common functions, data, and constant data.
 Functions are integrated by first providing a pointer to the procedure and then providing a list of the named parameters.
 As we allow for any type of object to passed as